Guidelines for Teaching for the TLA Network

-Marketing: If you want to teach for us, you need to participate strongly in helping market your class.
-We meet you half-way: we will promote your class through emailings, our newsletter, our website and facebook page, and we’ll even meet with you to brainstorm ways you can reach your audience.
-But what we’ve found is that successful classes always have one major thing in common: the teacher is cultivating a solid following through regular outreach (via facebook, website, twitter, other social media, in-person presentations, word-of-mouth, etc.).
-We require a marketing plan in which you can list your ideas for getting started on outreach.
-We also find that teachers who teach successful classes often then get a following among our people for future classes.
+If you want to teach for us, you need to participate strongly in helping market your class.
+We meet you half-way: we will promote your class through emailings, our newsletter, our website and social media, and we’ll even meet with you to brainstorm ways you can reach your audience.
+We’ve found that successful classes always have one major thing in common: the teacher is cultivating a solid following through regular outreach (via social media, newsletters, in-person presentations, word-of-mouth, etc.).
+As part of the application process, we require a preliminary marketing plan where you can list your outreach ideas.
+We find that teachers who teach successful classes often acquire a TLA Network following for future classes.

-Money: After extensive research into pay scales of other non-profits that offer online classes, and after looking at how we can use the classes to both enhance our teachers’ right livelihood and sustain the TLA Network, we came up with a simple formula.
 We split all net proceeds for each class with the teacher.
-This comes out to be close to the same or more than as many organizations offering on-line classes with more complex formulas.
+This comes out to close to the same or more than many organizations offering on-line classes with more complex formulas.

 Apply to Teach a Class

-Please submit this form, Teach for the TLA Network, and email your resume or CV (no more than 4 pages) to firstname.lastname@example.org.
-The form will include areas for:
+Please submit this form, Teach for the TLA Network.
+Make sure you let us know you have applied, and email your resume or CV (no more than 4 pages) to email@example.com.
+The online form will include areas for:

 Please do not hesitate to contact us with questions at firstname.lastname@example.org.
 We look forward to hearing from you!